Leigh Bowery: In popular culture

 Bowery influenced other artists and designers including Meadham Kirchhoff, Alexander McQueen, Lucian Freud, Vivienne Westwood, Boy George, Antony and the Johnsons, Lady Gaga, John Galliano, Scissor Sisters, David LaChapelle, Lady Bunny, Acid Betty, Shea Couleé, and Charles Jeffrey plus numerous Nu-Rave bands and nightclubs in London and New York City.

 Bowery was the main inspiration for the Tranimal drag movement, which emphasised an animalistic and post-modern take on drag.

+Bowery was the subject of a small retrospective art exhibition 'Look At Me' at the RMIT Gallery at the Royal Melbourne Institute of Technology (RMIT) in Melbourne, Victoria, Australia in February-March 1999, curated by Robert Buckingham and Rachel Young.
+This is the same institution Bowery briefly studied fashion at in the 1970s.

+Bowery was the subject of a retrospective art exhibition 'Take a Bowery: The Art and (larger Than) Life of Leigh Bowery' at the Museum of Contemporary Art Australia (MCA) in Sydney, Australia in December 2003-March 2004, curated by Artist, Art lecturer, curator and author Gary Carsley.

+Bowery is the subject of a retrospective art exhibition 'Leigh Bowery!' at Tate Modern in London, England from February 2025-August 2025, curated by the Tate in collaboration with Nicola Rainbird (Nicola Bowery, nee Bateman), Director and Owner of the Estate of Leigh Bowery.

-Bowery was the subject of a contemporary dance, physical theatre and circus show in August 2018 at the Edinburgh Fringe Festival, put on by Australian choreographer Andy Howitt.
+Bowery was the subject of a contemporary dance, physical theatre and circus show in August 2018 at the Edinburgh Fringe Festival, by Australian choreographer Andy Howitt.